Gambelia

 Gambelia is a genus of lizards, commonly known as leopard lizards, within the family Crotaphytidae.
 Leopard lizards are indigenous to arid environments of southwestern North America.
+Specifically, in San Joaquin Valley and southeastern Carrizo Plain in California, is where the endangered species inhabits as it lives in isolated populations.
+Furthermore, the Gambelia Sila or leopard lizard is active during the spring to early summer for 2.5 months after they estivate and goes back into hibernation soon after.

+Description

 Species in the genus Gambelia superficially resemble those of the genus Crotaphytus.
 However, one difference between the genera Gambelia and Crotaphytus is that leopard lizards have fracture planes in their tails, allowing the tails to break off when grasped by predators.

 Etymology

 The generic name, Gambelia, is in honor of American naturalist William Gambel.